StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

 Thank you PCJones for creating this bot!

 This is my implementation of the dockerized version of the bot it is fatter than ontje-dev's version (341MB vs 129MB).
-* Note1: I can't seem get automatic updates to work on my version! due to a "config/version.usb" timestamp error.
-But it works on ontje-dev's version
+* Note1: I can't seem get update checks to work on my version! due to a "config/version.usb" timestamp error.
+But it seems to work on ontje-dev's version

 * Note2: If you rather use ontje-dev's version you can use their [Dockerfile](https://github.com/ontje-dev/Ultimate-Splinterlands-Bot-Docker/blob/main/Dockerfile) with the [docker-compose-onteje-dev-version.yml](https://github.com/StarWhiz/docker_deployment_notes/blob/master/splinterlands-bot-v2/docker-compose-onteje-dev-version.yml) included in this repository.
 Make sure you modify the `BOT_VERSION` in their Dockerfile to the version you want as described in my Dockerfile [section](https://github.com/StarWhiz/docker_deployment_notes/tree/master/splinterlands-bot-v2#dockerfile).